mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 DESCRIPTION

 - being cheap and being sturdy.
 The militarised

 version provides little protection, has less in the way of sensors and somewhat 'unforgiving' controls, but can ferry half a Confederation unit and their gear much quicker than an equivalent ground vehicle.
-Some examples in military service sacrifice their cargo space for a forward- facing fixed mount capable of mounting a small
-(1 Space) weapon.
+Some examples in military service sacrifice their cargo space for a forward-facing fixed mount capable of mounting a small (1 Space) weapon.

 Autopilot (skill level) —
 Communications (range) 500 km Navigation (Navigation DM) —